 This will happen when big thinkers and leaders start asking questions and challenging the status quo.
 Frustration shouldn’t be the impetus for change – but if that’s what it takes, then it’s certainly there to be taken.
 It doesn’t get any more frustrating than having to cop the same old when there’s a better fit that can be easily embraced.

 Over the past 12 months, production teams have managed to make television under some pretty extraordinary conditions.
 Many learned new technologies, adapted to the unknown, and put out stories that audiences watched and loved.
-Stories that kept families linked in times where the world has never been more fragmented and disjointed.
+Stories that kept families linked in times when the world has never been more fragmented and disjointed.

 With the official breakage of what was always known to be, come cracks in the footpath through which innovation can grow.

 “Industry standard” is a legacy we should leave behind.
 Production systems like Lumi enable dynamic content production – uniting teams across projects, consolidating and clarifying production quickly and easily.
-They increase visibility and break down the traditional silos that require everyone to be on set, or at a screening.
+They increase visibility and break down the traditional silos that require everyone to be on set or at a screening.
 The capability is there for multi-faceted, seamless production – the switch just needs to be flicked.

 Scraping dollars from line budgets to limp through a project is a temporary solution that television production has somehow come to expect and deal with as standard.
 Maximising efficiencies with a big picture, long-term approach is not just about finding and employing real solutions – it’s about knowing that there won’t be the need to constantly throw lines at that budget because things are streamlined and more effective from the outset.